yakir12/visionarium2025/presentation.md

 # As a career choice

-## Pros:
+Pros:
-- no grant applications
-- no articles to write
+- no grant applications, articles to write, teaching
-- no teaching
 - build and play with "toys"

-## Cons:
+Cons:
 - no job security
 - less pay than in the private industry